Why is Population Health Important?

 Identifying patient-specific risk factors will help doctors come up with individualized, custom-made care plans instead of resorting to a less effective, one-size-fits-all approach.

 With the risks more clearly defined according to different groups, medical care providers can better understand their patient population and therefore determine how to best allocate their resources, from staffing to medications and equipment that must be kept on hand for that particular group.

 Healthcare Technology Can’t Do it All

-While a sophisticated EHR system can be instrumental in helping staff members record and save patient data, it cannot yet make informed decisions or develop any form of custom care regimens based on population data and emerging trends identified by statisticians.
+While a sophisticated EHR system can be instrumental in helping staff members record and update patient data, it cannot yet make informed decisions or develop any form of custom care regimens based on population data and emerging trends identified by statisticians.
 This process is in fact still manual and needs to be done by a physician or doctor.

-While software and computer systems play a big role in population health, doctors must be involved in such areas as making decisions and coming up with care regimes.
-If you don’t feel quite up to speed on all things having to do population health, click here for a handy infographic on the topic.
+While software and computer systems play a big role in population health, doctors must be involved in such areas as making decisions and coming up with improved care regimes.
+If you don’t feel quite up to speed on all things having to do with population health, click here for a handy infographic on the topic.

 About Christina Rosario

 Christina Rosario is the Director of Sales and Marketing at Advanced Data Systems Corporation, a leading provider of healthcare IT solutions for medical practices and billing companies.
 When she's not helping ADS clients boost productivity and profitability, she can be found browsing travel websites, shopping in NYC, and spending time with her family.